stackbit-projects/siweb-5d493/index.md

     title: 'Hi, I''m Si'
     section_id: hero
     content: >
-      I have been building websites and publications for over twenty years.
-As a Web / IT consultant my goal is to help clients achieve success as quickly and effeciently as possible.
-I also provide interactive training and support for both individuals and organizations.
-I have worked with hundreds of clients over the years that use different frameworks and have varying publication objectives.
-[Contact
-      me](http://siweb.design/contact/) with your ideas and we'll get started.
+      I have provided website, publication, and IT suport for for numerous clients over the past twenty years.
+My goal has always been to achieve client goals as quickly and effeciently as possible.
+Over the years I have gained experience with dozens of different web frameworks, design tools and IT services and am always learning new ones.
+[Contact me](http://siweb.design/contact/) with your ideas and we'll get started.
   - type: section_content
     template: section_content